Coop Alleanza 3.0

 My Role

-I worked as a Senior UI / Product Designer within a multidisciplinary environment, collaborating with designers, product stakeholders, and developers across different teams.
+I worked as Senior UI Designer within the Tangible team, collaborating with UX researchers, designers, and Coop Alleanza 3.0 stakeholders.

 Context